 Birch leaves are bright green, and in spring the trees make wonderful splashes of colour against the darker shades of a pine forest; they will turn a vibrant golden yellow in autumn.
 The leaves of a silver birch are triangular and finely serrated, while downy birch leaves are more rounded at the base with fine hairs on the underside.
 Because the two species sometimes hybridise, it can be difficult to tell them apart.

-Through its wind-born seeds the birch is a ‘pioneer’ tree, quickly establishing itself on land that may have been damaged by fire or over-grazing.
-It was one of the first species to colonise Britain after the last Ice Age, and because it draws a wide variety of nutrients from the soil it creates a rich leaf litter for other plants to flourish.
+Through its wind-borne seeds the birch is a ‘pioneer’ tree, quickly establishing itself on land that may have been damaged by fire or over-grazing.
+It was one of the first species to colonise Britain after the last Ice Age, and because it draws a wide variety of nutrients from the soil it creates a rich leaf litter in which other plants can flourish.

 A huge variety of mosses and grasses thrive in birch woodland, alongside primroses, wood anemones, bluebells, wood sorrel and violets.
 In the higher regions of the Caledonian Forest the undergrowth may consist of blaeberry and cowberry.

 Pied flycatcher, wood warbler, nightingale, woodcock, redstart and redwing are all birds that frequent birch woodlands.
 The habitat supports many thousands of insects, which, in turn, provide food for birds such as long-tailed tits, treecreepers, robins and woodpeckers, and the seeds are eaten by siskins, greenfinches and redpolls.
 Birch woods are often rich in fungi, including fly agaric, woolly milk cap, birch milk cap and chanterelle.